mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 ---
 title: "An introduction to SBT"
-date: 2022-08-29
+date: 2022-09-12
 header:
     image: "/images/blog cover.jpg"
 tags: [scala, beginners, sbt]
 excerpt: "Introduction to SBT"
 ---

-_This article is written by Yadu Krishnan.
-He loves to learn new languages, libraries and technologies whenever he gets time.
-He also loves writing Scala articles, especially for the new-comers to Scala._
+_This article is brought to you by [Yadu Krishnan](https://github.com/yadavan88).
+He's a senior developer and constantly shares his passion for new languages, libraries and technologies.
+After his [long-form Slick tutorial](/slick), he's coming back with a new comprehensive introduction to SBT.
+Please enjoy!._

 ## 1. Introduction

 SBT is the most popular build tool in the Scala ecosystem.
 SBT provides a very rich DSL to configure a Scala project.
-It is also extensible and supports customised plugins to ehanance the project.
+It is also extensible and supports customised plugins to enhance the project.

+_(Daniel's note: SBT was originally an acronym for "simple build tool", but in time "simple" was replaced by "Scala".
+Should've been the other way around.)_

+In this article we'll start an SBT project from scratch, and walk through essential SBT features you need.

 ## 2. Installation

-There are multiple ways to install SBT.
+There are multiple ways to install SBT:
 - Manual Installation using the executable depending on the OS
 - Using Coursier (https://www.scala-lang.org/download/)
 - Using IDEs like IntelliJ IDEA with SBT plugin

 ## 3. Basics of SBT
-The core of SBT is a file named as _build.sbt_.
+The core of SBT is a file named _build.sbt_.
 We can provide the needed configuration options within _build.sbt_.

 ### 3.1.
 Simplest SBT project